PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

    **Note:** _Remember the credentials for later on!_

 :::note
-If you have any problems with your setup, check the current microsoft WSL installation documentation.
+If you have any problems with your setup, check the current [Microsoft WSL installation documentation](https://docs.microsoft.com/windows/wsl/).
 :::

 ### Install PX4 Toolchain